Mercedes Lackey bibliography: Diana Tregarde

-The books were published under Tor's horror imprint rather than its fantasy.
+The books were published under Tor's horror imprint rather than its fantasy one.
 At the time of publication, positive depictions of what Wiccans and, more generally, neopagans believed and did were rare.
 In the mid-nineties, Lackey's books generally were regularly cited as examples of pagan-friendly fiction.
 Lackey wrote that she had no plans for further books in the series because they did not sell well; nonetheless, she incorporated several elements of the Guardian mythos, including the apartment building where Diana lived, into later books in her Bedlam's Bard series.

 In the collection Bedlam's Edge Lackey notes that she placed the Diana Tregarde world with her SERRAted Edge and Summoned to Tourney world with the intention of forcing anyone who believed Diana Tregarde and the Guardians were real to also have to believe in elves, dragons, and other patently fantastical things.